 Try Homemade, Eco-Friendly Drain Cleaners

 Traditional drain cleaner is filled with dangerous chemicals that can be harmful to both your family’s health and your pipes.
-With a just a few common household ingredients, you can create your own eco-friendly de-clogging liquid that’s safer and equally effective.
+With just a few common household ingredients, you can create your own eco-friendly de-clogging liquid that’s safer and equally effective.

 If the clog is relatively minor, you might be able to flush it out with water alone.
 Bring a pot of hot water to a boil on the stove.
 When it starts to bubble, take it off the heat and slowly pour the water into the clogged drain.
 It might drain slowly at first, but if the blockage clears, water will soon begin draining normally.

 For tougher clogs, grab some baking soda, white vinegar, and a rag or drain stop.
 Pour half a cup of baking soda down the drain, then half a cup of vinegar.
 Immediately plug up the drain with the rag, and allow the concoction to bubble and dissolve through the clog.
 After about an hour, pour down a pot of boiling water, followed by more hot water from the tap.

 You may need to repeat the process a couple times for especially difficult blockages.

 Unclogging your drain can often be an easy fix but if it becomes a frequent issue, it can become a time-consuming nuisance.
-Consider following these tips–including insulating your pipes or adding mesh screens to your drains–to prevent future clogs.
+Consider including insulating your pipes or adding mesh screens to your drains to prevent future clogs.